sf-wdi-15/notes/week_01_programming_fundamentals_with_the_web/day_1_intro_to_git_and_command_line/dusk_intro_git/README.md

  create mode 100644 README.md
 ```

-Now lets check the log to make sure everything is there:
+Now let's check the log to make sure everything is there:

 ```bash
 $ git log